Tribute to Navy SEAL Michael Monsoor Medal of Honor Recipient

 Michael attended Dr. Walter C. Ralston Intermediate School and Garden Grove High School where he played tight end on the Argonaut football team and graduated in 1999.
 An incredible athlete, Mike enjoyed snowboarding, body boarding, spear fishing, motorcycle riding, and driving his Corvette.
 His quiet demeanor and dedication to his friends matched the “Silent Warrior” SEAL mentality that was to become his calling in life.

 Michael enlisted in the U.S. Navy March 21, 2001, and attended Basic Training at Recruit Training Command, Great Lakes, Ill.
-Upon graduation from basic training, he attended Quartermaster “A” School, and then transferred to Naval Air Station, Sigonella, Italy for a short period of time.
+Upon graduation from basic training, he attended Quartermaster “A” School, and then transferred to Naval Air Station, Sigonella, Italy for a short period.

 Mike and his platoon operated in a highly contested part of Ramadi city called the Ma’laab district.
 During their deployment, Mike and his fellow SEALS came under enemy attack on 75 percent of their missions.
 On May 9, 2006 Mike rescued a SEAL who was shot in the leg.
 He ran out into the street with another SEAL, shot cover fire and dragged his comrade to safety while enemy bullets kicked up the concrete at their feet.
 For this brave action, he earned a Silver Star.

 Mike was one of the bravest men on the battlefield, never allowing the enemy to discourage him.
 He remained fearless while facing constant danger, and through his selfless nature and aggressive actions, saved the lives of coalition soldiers and his fellow SEALs.
-He was a loyal friend and exceptional SEAL, and he is sorely missed by his brothers in Task Unit Bravo.
+A loyal friend and exceptional SEAL, and he is sorely missed by his brothers in Task Unit Bravo.

 He is survived by his mother Sally, his father George, his sister Sara, and his two brothers James and Joseph.